Billplz/Billplz-for-WooCommerce/readme.txt

 * Enable X Signature Key at Billplz Account Settings

 == Changelog ==

+= 3.27.6 =
+* FIXED: Retrieve the customer's name from the checkout page instead of their profile information for a logged-in customer

 = 3.27.5 =
 * NEW: Added separate Live and Sandbox API credentials to the plugin settings